dmki-tuwien/metriKG/README.md

 # MetriKG

-**MetriKG** is a web-based tool for calculating structural metrics on RDF-based Knowledge Graphs.
+**MetriKG** is a web-based tool for calculating structural and semantic metrics on RDF-based Knowledge Graphs.
 It was developed as part of a Bachelor's thesis at **TU Wien (Vienna University of Technology)**.

 ---